-III.
-PRETTY GOOD BGP (PGBGP)
+3 Pretty Good BGP (PGBGP)

 The basic idea behind PGBGP is simple, namely, that unfamiliar routes should be treated cautiously when forwarding data traffic.
-This conservative approach to new route information takes advantage of natural redundancy in the network (more than one route for most data packets to reach their destination), and it mitigates the effect of temporary problems caused by configuration errors.
-Adopting potentially bogus routes slowly also creates time for secondary processes to check their validity.
-In the following, we discuss how PGBGP determines if a new route should be treated suspiciously (Identifying Anomalous Routes) and how PGBGP routes around bogus routes (Avoiding Suspicious Routes).
+This conservative approach to new route information takes advantage of the natural redundancy in the network (more than one route for most data packets to reach their destination), and it mitigates the effect of temporary problems caused by configuration errors.
+Cautiously handling new routes also creates time for secondary processes to check their validity.
+In the following, we discuss how PG-BGP determines if a new route should be treated suspiciously (Identifying Anomalous Routes), how PGBGP routes around anomalous routes (Avoiding Suspicious Routes), examples of how PGBGP responds to various routing scenarios (Examples), and where PGBGP belongs in the decision process (Decision Process).

-A. Identifying Anomalous Routes
+3.1 Identifying Anomalous Routes

-PGBGP uses a window of historical data to determine whether or not a route is trusted.
-Thus, we say that the window of routes recently advertised or in the router's tables constitutes our definition of normal.
+PGBGP compares advertised routes to historical data, using a window of historical data to determine whether or not a route is trusted.
+Thus, we say that the window of routes recently advertised or in the router's tables constitute our definition of normal.
 Here we give some details about what information is used to construct normal, how it is built, and how long the data are trusted.